briankang1126/syncXP/README.md

 2) Flutter sdk (when extract the file do not extract to  C\Program Files)
 3) git
 4) Android studio (Emulator)
-5) Extension that need to install in Visual Studio Code
+5) Extension that need to install in Visual Studio Code:
  - Dart
  - Flutter
  - Awesone flutter snippets